amiaopensource/audiorecorder/README.md

 ####  A work in progress to create a free tool for the calibration and recording of analog audio signals

 ## Development information:
+For updates and history of development please see [this page](https://github.com/amiaopensource/audiorecorder/blob/master/history.md).

 ## Installation:
 Can be installed on macOS via Homebrew with the following command: